-Metal and Plastic Molding, Coremaking and Casting Machine Operators set up, operate, or tend metal or plastic molding, casting, or coremaking machines to mold or cast metal or thermoplastic parts or products.
+Molding, Coremaking and Casting Machine Setters, Operators and Tenders, Metal and Plastic set up, operate, or tend metal or plastic molding, casting, or coremaking machines to mold or cast metal or thermoplastic parts or products.

-DC Casting Operators with little to no experience tend to make between $20000 and $23420 while the more experienced ones make over $37380 per year.
+DC Casting Operators with little to no experience tend to make between $22020 and $25760 while the more experienced ones can earn over $39810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A DC Casting Operator is to move to a higher paying state like HI.
-Right now, the highest paying states for DC Casting Operators are HI, WV, MA, MN and WA.
+One of the easiest ways to increase your salary as a Molding, Coremaking and Casting Machine Setter, Operator and Tender, Metal and Plastic is to move to a higher paying state like ME.
+Right now, the highest paying states for DC Casting Operators are ME, DE, MD, UT and VA.

-3 other factors that can increase your salary as A DC Casting Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Molding, Coremaking and Casting Machine Setter, Operator and Tender, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other DC Casting Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other DC Casting Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons